infowagnerdomenik-jpg/Design-Engine-Plug-In-for-the-search-app/README.md

 This repository contains the **Design Engine**, a specialized Flutter plug-in developed to provide a consistent, highly customizable, and modern user interface for the [Universal Search App](https://github.com/infowagnerdomenik-jpg/Universal-Search-for-Android).

-It acts as the "visual brain" of the ecosystem, managing everything from complex stacked-card layouts to granular transparency settings and AMOLED-ready dark modes.
+It acts as the "visual brain" of the ecosystem, managing everything from dynamic system theming to granular manual color overrides and AMOLED-ready dark modes.
 By separating the design logic into this plug-in, the main app remains lightweight and focused on orchestration.

 > [!NOTE]
 > **Developer Resource:**